Gratitude Is a Coaching Superpower: What the Science Says | Braintrust

 Gratitude as a Reframe, Not a Sugarcoat

-Let me be clear: gratitude doesn’t mean ignoring what needs to change.
-It means framing growth through the lens of appreciation, not just deficiency.
+Let me be clear: gratitude doesn't mean ignoring what needs to change.
+It means framing growth through the lens of appreciation rather than deficiency.

 The Ripple Effect: Gratitude Begets Growth

-Because when people feel appreciated, they don’t just perform better, they show up with more ownership, creativity, and trust.
+Because when people feel appreciated, they don't just perform better.
+They show up with more ownership, more creativity, and more trust.
+They invest in the relationship.
+And they extend that same energy to their own teams.

 Start Here: Gratitude in Your Next Coaching Conversation

-You don’t need a program to practice gratitude in coaching.
-You just need intention.
-Here are three simple ways to start:
+You don't need a program to practice gratitude in coaching.
+You need intention.
+Here are three ways to start immediately.

 The Bottom Line: Gratitude Isn't Fluff.
 It's Fuel.